andepraveenofficial/server-production-code-tutorial/06 Error Handlers/notes/errorHandler.md

 ### 1. Normal Middleware

+- If you run same logic for every Request, you need to use middleware.
 - Normal Middleware runs for every request, no matter which route is used.
 - Purpose: Used for preprocessing requests and can handle tasks like logging, adding headers, or modifying request data.
 - Location: Defined using `app.use()` and executes for every request before reaching the route handlers or other middleware.